 Multiple Transitions: Moving an Ailing Parent Close to Home

-Sandy first contacted Debbie about her out-of-town widowed mother, Mrs. A., concerned about memory problems and her mother’s difficulty managing her medications.
-After some discussion, Debbie referred Sandy to a colleague whom she had met at a national conference, who lived near Mrs. A. Sandy retained this Aging Life Care Manager® (ALCM) to help assess her mother’s needs and to be Sandy’s eyes and ears on the ground.
+Sandy first contacted Debbie about her out-of-town widowed mother, Mrs. A., concerned about her memory problems and her mother’s difficulty in managing her medications.
+After some discussion, Debbie referred Sandy to a colleague whom she had met at a national conference who lived near Mrs. A. Sandy retained this Aging Life Care Manager® (ALCM) to help assess her mother’s needs and to be Sandy’s eyes and ears on the ground.

 Over the next five years, as Mrs. A’s health continued to decline, Debbie worked with Sandy to make needed adjustments to the care plan.
 The private aides came daily for many hours at a time to supplement care at the assisted living facility.
-Eventually, as Mrs. A’s needs became too extensive for that treatment setting, Debbie assisted Sandy in the challenging process of applying to a nursing home and having the initial discussion with Mrs. A. about the need to make the move.
+Eventually, as Mrs. A’s needs became too extensive for that treatment setting, Debbie assisted Sandy in the challenging process of applying to a nursing home and having the initial discussion with Mrs. A about the need to make the move.

-Once Mrs. A was settled in the nursing home, Debbie assisted with filing a claim with the long term care insurance company and dealt with regular reviews of the claim.
+Once Mrs. A was settled in the nursing home, Debbie assisted with filing a claim with the long-term-care insurance company and dealt with regular reviews of the claim.
 She continued to attend routine and special care plan meetings both with and without Sandy, and to provide a source of moral support.
 When it became clear that Mrs. A was approaching the end of her life, Debbie and Sandy had many difficult discussions about hospice and the decisions that Sandy needed to make for her mother.
 Debbie sat with Sandy during some of her mother’s final hours.
-Following Mrs. A’s death, she helped to clean out the nursing home room of special papers and objects, and also assisted Sandy in notifying Social Security, insurance providers and others.
+Following Mrs. A’s passing, she helped to clean out the nursing home room of special papers and objects, and also assisted Sandy in notifying Social Security, insurance providers and others.

 Surrogate Niece: Caring for a Loved One Long-Distance